-The quality of the data will affect the ability to detect genomic aberrations.
-Therefore, it is absolutely necessary for the laboratory to understand the within-array metrics provided by the analysis software and how each of these metrics reflects the quality of the data.
-There are a number of metrics that provide a measurement of signal to noise (i.e., artifactual random variance unrelated to genomic location) in the data, such as the difference between the log ratio values of consecutive probes and the spread of the derivative log ratio values after outlier rejection.
+The quality of the data will affect the ability to detect genomic aberrations; thus, the laboratory needs to understand the within-array metrics provided by the analysis software and how each metric reflects the quality of the data.
+One metric that provides a measurement of noise or random variance unrelated to genomic location in the data is the derivative log2 ratio.
+The derivative log2 ratio is the difference between the log2 ratio values of consecutive probes.
 Similar metrics of variance exist for each platform.
+Data quality may be assessed using platform-specific parameters.

-The laboratory should establish acceptable ranges for each QC metric chosen to represent data quality by the laboratory.
-These ranges are often provided by the manufacturer.
-However, the laboratory may want to modify these ranges on the basis of their experience with the arrays during the validation process.
-The laboratory should establish criteria for next steps, should the data fall outside of these established ranges.
+The laboratory should establish acceptable ranges for each QC metric chosen to assess data quality.
+The manufacturer often provides these ranges; however, the laboratory may want to modify these ranges based on their experience with the microarrays during the validation process.
+The ranges may differ for different sample types.
+The laboratory policies should describe the appropriate follow-up procedure, should the data fall outside of these established ranges.